inleadmedia/dpl-go/docs/architecture/adr-006-mock-data.md

 ## Consequences

 Advanced API responses WILL take more time to define as factories, because we can only benefit from Fishery, if data is split up into reusable atomic objects.
-But it is required that each developer takes his time to define a Factory, as it will benefit adding changes in the future.
+But it is required that each developer takes their time to define a Factory, as it will benefit adding changes in the future.